Skip to primary navigation Skip to content Skip to footer

 Tour Highlights

-• Savor five different wines with a professional sommelier on hand in the magical atmosphere of one of the most beautiful monasteries in Crete.
+• Savor four different wines with a professional sommelier on hand in the magical atmosphere of one of the most beautiful monasteries in Crete.

 • Take a hike to the famous Αrkoudospilios Bear Cave.